 In addition, if you like crowded places, then you will probably enjoy the the Columbia Rd / Blue Hill Ave neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.9% of neighborhoods in the U.S., with 29,964 people per square mile living here.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Columbia Rd / Blue Hill Ave neighborhood is one of the most walkable neighborhoods in America.

-In addition, the Columbia Rd / Blue Hill Ave neighborhood stands out for having an average per capita income lower than 96.7% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Columbia Rd / Blue Hill Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.7% of the neighborhoods in America.

 Did you know that the Columbia Rd / Blue Hill Ave neighborhood has more Dominican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 25.5% of this neighborhood's residents have Dominican ancestry and 11.1% have Haitian ancestry.